 For additional information, visit Southwestern Crown Collaborative Aquatics Monitoring.

-Photography: Jeff Harrits
+Photos by Jeff Harrits